-From magician, to architect, to one of the world’s most politically engaging artists today, Alfredo Jaar’s major solo exhibition forms a key part of YSP’s 40th anniversary celebrations.
-Born in Chile in 1956, Jaar is well known for his projects addressing humanitarian trauma and the politics of image-making, responding to extreme inequalities and injustices around the world.
+From magician, to architect, to one of the world’s most politically engaging artists today, Alfredo Jaar’s major solo exhibition forms a key part of Yorkshire Sculpture Park’s 40th anniversary celebrations.
+Born in Chile in 1956, Alfredo Jaar is well known for his projects addressing humanitarian trauma and the politics of image-making, responding to extreme inequalities and injustices around the world.

 The exhibition is named after a significant new work by Jaar, presented outdoors in YSP’s grounds.
 Upon first encounter, The Garden of Good and Evil (2017) appears to provide the peaceful embrace of a beautiful grove of trees.
 Yet, as visitors enter, it becomes apparent that the large cubic planters containing each tree are in fact elegantly fabricated steel cells, designed to reference the confinement boxes used to hold prisoners at the secret detention facilities (or ‘black sites’) operated by the United States Central Intelligence Agency (CIA) around the world.
 Some only just large enough to contain a person kneeling.